thisispalash/thisispalash/README.md

 - memerPRO - cut and stitch videos for compelling custom narratives

 Ultra Future Projects, that I am exploring -
-- 🤔 The World iF - web3 existed from the get go; ie, the world if we all lived in a globally connected, actualised society, and played positive sum games
+- 🤔 [The World iF](https://web3world.art/) - web3 existed from the get go; ie, the world if we all lived in a globally connected, actualised society, and played positive sum games
-- 🍁  Gateway - Is decentralsed, modular hemp production the key to space travel?
+- 🍁 [Gateway](https://web3gateway.art/) - is decentralsed, modular hemp production the key to space travel?

 All in all the projects follow the common theme of radical self suffiency to enable true, free, accessible actualisation.
 The first step, imo, is to decentralise the world, one bit at a time - Radical Democracy!
 And now we actually can !!